saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#serviceaccountcreate">ServiceAccountCreate</a></td>
 <td>

-Creates a new service account
+Creates a new service account.

 </td>
 </tr>